MinaProtocol/mina/frontend/website/docs/contributing.md

 Specifically, we need help in the form of reporting bugs, validating economic assumptions, testing out node infrastructure, and general participation in consensus and compressing the blockchain.
 Please join the [Discord server](https://bit.ly/CodaDiscord) and checkout the #testnet-general and #testnet-beta channel to get involved.
 You can also [sign up for the mailing list here](http://bit.ly/TestnetForm) and we'll keep you posted with updates!

+Head over to the [testnet landing page](/docs/coda-testnet/) to see how to participate in weekly challenges and get on the testnet leaderboard.

 ## Developers

 See the [Developers](../developers/) section for details on how to contribute code to the Coda protocol.